chenju2k6/hotcrp-docker-compose/Readme.md

 This is a fork from Bramas's repository.
 It setups a hotcrp application using 4 docker containers.
 I modified the mailserver part to enable Emails sending from a Google Cloud VM instance thourgh SendGrid.

+### Dependencies ###

+This application should be run on any system that run docker.
+I've tested it on MacOs, Linux and Google's customized OS running on Google Cloud Compute Engine (container optimized image)

 ### Download website